-- The definition of currency risk is amended to conform to the definition in PS 3450 -Financial Instruments: - The exception to the measurement of items on initial recognition that applies when synthetic instrument accounting is used is removed; - At each financial statement date subsequent to initial recognition, non-monetary items denominated in a foreign currency that are included in the fair value category in accordance with Section PS 3450 are adjusted to reflect the exchange rate at that date; - The deferral and amortization of foreign exchange gains and losses relating to long-term foreign currency denominated monetary items is discontinued; - Until the period of settlement, exchange gains and losses are recognized in the statement of remeasurement gains and losses rather than the statement of operations; and - Hedge accounting and the presentation of items as synthetic instruments are removed.
+- The definition of currency risk is amended to conform to the definition in PS 3450, Financial Instruments; - The exception to the measurement of items on initial recognition that applies when synthetic instrument accounting is used is removed; - At each financial statement date subsequent to initial recognition, non-monetary items denominated in a foreign currency that are included in the fair value category in accordance with Section PS 3450 are adjusted to reflect the exchange rate at that date; - The deferral and amortization of foreign exchange gains and losses relating to long-term foreign currency denominated monetary items is discontinued; - Until the period of settlement, exchange gains and losses are recognized in the statement of remeasurement gains and losses rather than the statement of operations; and - Hedge accounting and the presentation of items as synthetic instruments are removed.

 The new requirements are to be applied at the same time as PS 3450, Financial Instruments, and are effective for fiscal years beginning on or after April 1, 2012.
 In the case of governments, the new requirements have been delayed and are now effective for fiscal years beginning on or after April 1, 2019.
 For entities with a December year end this means 2020 is the first year that the standard must be followed.
+However, we expect that the standard will be further deferred.
 Earlier adoption is permitted.